Medicare/Medicaid Challenges in Personal Injury Claim Settlements

 Complying With Reporting Requirements and Satisfying Liens

-This CLE webinar will guide counsel for settling personal injury claims while complying with Medicare/Medicaid reporting requirements and satisfying Medicare/Medicaid reimbursement obligations for conditional payments and future medicals.
+This CLE course will guide counsel for settling personal injury claims while complying with Medicare/Medicaid reporting requirements and satisfying Medicare/Medicaid reimbursement obligations for conditional payments and future medicals.

 - Medicaid obligations